concordion/cubano/cubano-webdriver-manager/src/main/javadoc/overview.md

 # Cubano WebDriver Manager

 Provides a set of 'managed' browser providers that will automatically download and start the driver required for the browser your test is targeting.

+The automatic Selenium WebDriver binaries management functionality is provided by the [https://github.com/bonigarcia/webdrivermanager](Bonigarcia WebDriver Manager) GitHub project.

 # Configuration

 All configuration is placed in the test project's config.properties or user.properties files (see cubano-config for more details) on these files.

+Cubano will pick default settings where it can, but if you're behind a proxy then you'll need to supply the proxy settings if you wish to have the browser drivers automatically downloaded.

-## Bonigarcia WebDriver Manager
+## Bonigarcia WebDriver Manager Configuration

-The automatic Selenium WebDriver binaries management functionality is provided by the [https://github.com/bonigarcia/webdrivermanager](Bonigarcia WebDriver Manager) GitHub project.

 If proxy settings have been configured for the project, WebDriver Manager will be configured to use the proxy settings.

-WebDriver manager supports a number of settings, such as the path to download drivers to.
+WebDriver manager supports a number of settings to customise its behaviour.
 Any settings in the configuration files starting with 'wdm.' will be passed to WebDriver Manager, documentation for these settings can be found at [https://github.com/bonigarcia/webdrivermanager]( - ).

+Some recommend settings for use in your project, particularly if you're on a corporate network where your user files end up on the network rather than your PC are:

+TODO what are we using?

+If you do not wish to have the drivers downloaded and/or updated automatically you will need to

+TODO ????

 ## Selenium WebDriver Configuration

+These settings apply to all browsers.

 ##### webdriver.browserProvider